Foundation Degree Professional Dance and Performance

 Professional Development and Contextual Studies

 The students enrolled on Central’s degree courses develop an exceptional range of skills and experience during their time at Central.
-This is due to a meticulously planned curriculum which integrates practical training with professional development modules that provide opportunities for research, career planning, goal-setting and contextual studies.
+This is due to a meticulously planned curriculum which integrates practical training with the contextual studies module that provides opportunities for reflection, research, career planning and dance studies.

 Open Days

-Open Days for Central’s Undergraduate Courses take place at The Countess of Wessex Studios in London and online via Zoom, and are designed to give potential applicants a taste of what full-time training looks like at Central School of Ballet, whilst also offering support and guidance with the application and audition process.
+Open Days for our undergraduate courses are designed to give potential applicants a taste of what full-time training looks like at Central School of Ballet, whilst also offering support and guidance with the application and audition process.
+These Open Days are specifically designed for applicants who are considering applying for the following academic year only and meet the age requirement (minimum aged 16 as of 1 September year of entry).

 For more information, please refer to our Open Days page below.